Finding password manager apps for macOS is not an easy job.

 For me, Mugshot is the most exciting because it helps you catch the person who makes a failed attempt to unlock your vault.

 Similarly, the auto-fill and secure sharing functions were excellent in my test.
-You can share your passwords directly via email to another user, and it’s all up to you whether you want to reveal the credentials or not.
+You can share your unique passwords directly via email to another user, and it’s all up to you whether you want to reveal the credentials or not.

 Next is the security audit feature of LogmeOnce, which, contrary to the UI, returns a beautifully graphical overview of your database.